RAXR-Capstone/project_danger_zone/README.md

 - Jupyter Notebook with a complete walkthrough of the data science pipeline, and commented with takeaways
 - Any Python module(s) used to automate processes in the project
 - A presentation slide deck
-- Live presentation for Codeup's Florence Data Scientist Day on September 3rd, 2021!
+- Recorded presentation for Codeup's Florence Data Scientist Day on September 3rd, 2021!

 <br>
 <br>